The following are examples of the types of materials we have in the archive. Click on the image thumbnail to see a preview of a sample archive item.

 Railways Department Correspondence files

-A large collection of Railway Department correspondence files is held at Ava.
+A large collection of Railway Department correspondence files are held at Ava.
 (These are in addition to those held by National Archives at various locations throughout New Zealand.
 A register of such files is held by the Society.)

 Correspondence files from various branches and divisions of the Railways Department.
 Technical writings on various railway matters, particularly engineering, originating from staff and consultants.